-Many parents and family members of newly diagnosed autistic individuals find themselves overwhelmed in a sea of information.
+Many parents and family members of newly diagnosed Autistic individuals find themselves overwhelmed by information.
 A neuropsychologist might hand over a packet bulging with materials, or Googling “autism” will turn up thousands of sites.
-Finding accurate, helpful information isn’t always easy, but as you decide where to turn your attention, it is critically important to listen to autistic voices.
+Finding accurate, helpful information isn’t always easy, but as you decide where to turn your attention, it is critically important to listen to Autistic voices.

 –Maggie Bowlby, Senior Manager of Individual and Family Services

 “For me, I feel really passionate about helping have a voice for Autistic people, especially Autistic females, to simply say that autism can look like this today, and it could look very different for me tomorrow.
 That’s the part that’s really difficult for people to understand because there’s been the stigma for so long.

 I’m so proud to be a part of the community.
 When I got my diagnosis, it was a relief.
 It was an opportunity for me to stop and take a breath and say, ‘Oh, my gosh!
 All of this stuff that I’ve been feeling my whole life.
 Nothing’s wrong with me.
 This is actually just how I was interpreting the world around me.’
 But I recognized that I didn’t have another Autistic adult to turn to, and what thrills me is being able to be that person for others.